|

 ability as

-a group and as individuals to maintain a sustainable, progressive,
+and as individuals to maintain a sustainable, progressive, represented

 out on music, making CD's worth $18 instead of $60 is taking its toll on human rights, spiritual awareness,